Brad Watson (writer)

-Wilton Brad Watson (July 24, 1955 – July 8, 2020) was an American author and academic.
+Wilton Brad Watson (July 24, 1955 – July 8, 2020) was an American author and teacher of creative writing.
 Originally from Mississippi, he worked and lived in Alabama, Florida, California, Boston, and Wyoming.
-He was a professor at the University of Wyoming until his death.
-Watson published four books – two novels and two collections of short stories – to critical acclaim.
+He was a professor at the University of Wyoming from 2005 until his death in 2020.
+In his lifetime Watson published four books – two novels and two collections of short stories – to critical acclaim.
+His fifth (posthumous) book is There Is Happiness: New and Selected Stories (July 2024).